CoderNicky/Technical_Analysis/README.md

 2. Run the script:

     ```bash
-    python macd_script.py
+    python MACD.ipynb
     ```

-3. Follow the prompts to input asset tickers and date ranges, as well as MACD parameter values.
+3. Use the configure function to input asset tickers and date ranges, as well as MACD parameter values.

 4. View the generated time series plot with MACD.